juliomatcom/one-php-microframework/README.md

     echo 'Sorry this page does not exist';
 });
 ```

 ##Read the [Documentation](http://oneframework.net/docs/ "See the official documentation in the One Framework website")

 ###Contribute, is easy!
 Found a bug?
-Have a good idea for improving One Php Framework?
+Have a good idea for improving One PHP Framework?
 Want to help with the documentation or translations?
 Let us know, fork the project, created an issue or contact us.